Denise Lunsford Adjunct Professor of Law

 JD, Washington and Lee University

 Denise Lunsford is an attorney in private practice, based in Charlottesville, Virginia.
-A 1990 graduate of Washington and Lee University School of Law, she currently teaches Criminal Law at the school as a member of the adjunct faculty.
+A 1990 graduate of Washington and Lee University School of Law, she teaches courses in criminal law and legal writing at the school as a member of the adjunct faculty.

 Lunsford's practice primarily relates to criminal matters, Title IX complaints, and mental health issues.
 She represent complainants and respondents in Title IX proceedings from initial complaint through investigation and panel hearings, including representation in related criminal and protective order proceedings.
 She also represents individuals in Virginia trial courts in criminal matters ranging from driving offenses to murder.
 Lunsford also assists and advises consumers, family members, community members, and organizations on issues related to mental health, including civil commitment, guardianship, therapeutic docket, and alternatives to incarceration.